 Anonymous

-Literally how the fuck do you get the Big Crunch from "that that perfect state of energy equilibrium is virtually identical to the hypothesized state of the universe mere moments before the Big Bang, and in fact heat death is just the final stage before the next universe is born countless eons afterwards."?
+Literally how the frick do you get the Big Crunch from "that that perfect state of energy equilibrium is virtually identical to the hypothesized state of the universe mere moments before the Big Bang, and in fact heat death is just the final stage before the next universe is born countless eons afterwards."?
 That's the exact thing

 It's not complete nonsense and it's becoming an increasingly held view like [...] pointed out in the actual world of physics.
 The idea is that if no changes can occur that the universe is effectively timeless, and is thus in a state right before the big bang because that's the last point where there was no time.
 It's basically putting things back to square zero.
 I'm trying to explain it in a really basic way because this is Cinemaphile but look it up, it's actually a pretty interesting concept.
 Zero state being effectively pre-Big Bang state.